ethereum-optimism/docs/CONTRIBUTING.md

    - accuracy,
    - quality,
-   - alignment with the documentation scope and roadmap.
+   - alignment with the documentation scope.

 3. Reviewers will either approve, ask for changes, or reject the pull request.
 4. Accepted pull requests will be merged and automatically deployed on [docs.optimism.io](https://docs.optimism.io) a few minutes later.

-## Other ways to support the project
+## Other Ways to Support the Project
 All types of contributions are encouraged and valued.
 And if you like the project, but just don't have time to contribute, that's fine too.
 There are other easy ways to support the project and show your appreciation, which we would also be very happy about:
 - Star the project